 I’ve finished my short-course skimo experiment.
 It’s not something that I want to repeat, especially something like this past season.
 Staying fast over three months of races is exhausting.
 Not only physically; the mental fatigue is huge.

 But loss aversion is a powerful force.
 I have a lot of training knowledge, and I’m 45.
-The knowledge shouldn’t decay, but my potential will.
-I have, at best, another five years where I can make gains.
+The knowledge won’t decay, but my potential will.
+I have, at best, another five years where I might make gains.
 Then an age-related decline in endurance is almost certain.

 Are marginal gains worth the significant training volume required?
 That’s the question that I need to answer.